hee-quoc/syringe-pump-PIC16F877A/README.md

-# This is my Simple Project about a Syringe Pump using PIC16F877A to control
-# Main Programmer: MPLAB, PICkit2
+This is my Simple Project about a Syringe Pump using PIC16F877A to control Main Programmer: MPLAB, PICkit2
-Hi